p-ranav/tabulate/README.md

   <img src="img/movies.png"/>
 </p>

-## Coloring Cells
+## Cell Colors

 There are a number of methods in the `Format` object to color cells - foreground and background for font, borders, corners, and column separators.
+Thanks to [termcolor](https://github.com/ikalnytskyi/termcolor), `tabulate` supports 8 colors: grey, red, green, yellow, blue, magenta, cyan, white.

 Here's mario colored using `tabulate` on a `16x30` grid.
 You can check out the source for this table [here](https://github.com/p-ranav/tabulate/blob/master/samples/mario.cpp).